zhoutianyu16tue/PathFinder/README.md

-# Deep Learning Models for Route Planning in Road Networks
+# Deep Learning Models for Route Planning in Road Networks [Download the thesis](https://github.com/zhoutianyu16tue/PathFinder/blob/final_eval/Deep%20Learning%20Models%20for%20Route%20Planning%20in%20Road%20Networks.pdf)
 ## Background
 Traditionally, route planning in road networks relies heavily on shortest path algorithms such as Dijkstra's and A* search.
 Dijkstra's algorithm guarantees to find the optimal paths if exist.
 However, its time complexity, O(E + VlogV) where E and V are the number of edges and nodes respectively, makes it inefficient in large graphs.
 A* search, as a variation of Dijkstra's, uses heuristics to accelerate, resulting in complexity of Θ(E).
 The acceleration comes at the prices that: